 - A 50% rating + another 50% rating does not equal 100%.

-4. Special Considerations
+4. Special Medical Considerations

-Using the Woobie.io Calculator with Confidence
+Using the Woobie.io Calculator for Medical Insight

-Why trust our VA Disability Calculator?
+Why use our VA Disability Calculator?

-- Accurate: It uses the VA’s official calculation formula (found in 38 CFR § 4.25).
+- Accurate Formula: It uses the VA’s official clinical calculation formula found in 38 CFR § 4.25.

-Understanding Your Potential Benefits
+Understanding Your Potential Medical Benefits

 Monthly Compensation